-Grade: 9-10, Pre-Req: Algebra I
+Grade: 9-10 (Pre-Req: Algebra I)

 Geometry provides students with an in-depth exploration of the fundamental concepts and principles of geometry, grounded in the classical tradition.
-Plato claimed "Geometry draws the soul towards truth," and this class reflects that resilient desire for learning what is true versus what only appears to be.
-Throughout the course, students will study the basic principles of Euclidean geometry, including defining the relationship of points, lines, planes, and space, which allows students to utilize deductive reasoning to present a clear argument.
-Other topics include perpendicular/parallel lines, similar figures, triangles, and coordinate geometry.
+Plato claimed that "Geometry draws the soul towards truth," and this class reflects that resilient desire for learning what is true versus what only appears to be.
+Throughout the course, students will study the basic principles of Euclidean geometry including defining the relationship of points, lines, planes, and space, which allows students to utilize deductive reasoning to present a clear argument.
+Other topics include perpendicular and parallel lines, similar figures, triangles, and coordinate geometry.
+Students who take Geometry in 9th grade will be in the Honors class and will receive a 0.5 GPA bump at the end of the course.
+The Honors class will move at a faster pace and will be more challenging than the regular course.